-Solid, tactile, exquisitely crafted from solid wood and painted in delicate oil glazes, these gilded blocks are small in scale but large in symbolic meaning and presence.
-They recently featured in an article in the Evening Standard.
+Solid, tactile and exquisitely crafted from wood layered with gesso, precious metal leaf and delicate oil glazes, these highly collectable gilded blocks are small in scale but large in symbolic meaning and presence.
+They take direct inspiration from years of historical commission work and hark back to the contemplative devotional works of mediaeval times.
+The blocks recently featured in an article in the Evening Standard.

 Teaching Work – Community Engagement